Find out how you can use bonus depreciation to boost your write-offs in the first year of using qualified assets and certain leasehold improvements.

 How To Claim Bonus Depreciation

-Under IRS rules, you are required to claim bonus depreciation on qualified assets.
+Under IRS rules, bonus depreciation is automatically applied to qualified assets unless you elect out.
 This depreciation can be claimed by completing IRS Form 4562, Depreciation and Amortization.
 This form should be completed and filed with your federal tax return for the year in which the asset or assets were placed in service.

 The Bottom Line On Bonus Depreciation